 - More focused task-level planning in daily stand-ups.

-- Release planning meeting: Release planning is an activity in which the Scrum team, including the product owner, along with the product manager and sometimes with senior management collaborates to create a high-level plan of incremental deliveries for the next quarter or the next six months or even next one year, i.e., a release plan containing a plan for several Sprints.
-Assuming the Scrum team decides on a two weeks Sprint, a normal quarterly release plan will include a high-level delivery plan for six Sprints.
+Release planning is an activity in which the Scrum team, including the product owner (along with the product manager and sometimes management) collaborate to create a high-level plan of incremental deliveries for the next quarter, next six months, or even next one year - a release plan containing a plan for several Sprints.
+Assuming the Scrum team decides on a two-week Sprint, a standard quarterly release plan will include a high-level delivery plan for six Sprints.
 In a scaled Agile environment, where multiple teams work together, the release planning activity is called Program Increment (PI) planning.

-Why is release planning necessary?
-More often than not, the senior management needs to plan their finances to keep the show going until the next release.
-The sales team may need to know the possible next product launch date.
-They may also want to know what features that release will have so that they can go ahead with their advertising campaigns.
-Sometimes, product features need to be prioritized to decide what is urgent in the next three months (quarter) or what can wait until the next year.
-A release plan helps the organization in the above cases.
+- Why is release planning necessary?
+More often than not, the senior management needs to plan their finances to keep the ball rolling until the next release.
+The sales and marketing teams may also need to know the next possible product launch date and be informed on what features that release includes so they can sell it effectively.
+Therefore, a decisive voice must prioritize what product features are urgent in the next three months (quarter) and what can wait until the following year.

-- Daily stand-up meeting: Generally, the daily stand-up meeting is to know what each team member did the previous day and what they are going to do that day.
-Daily stand-up meetings can be used effectively if developers are encouraged to give the status of the particular story and the sub-tasks they are handling, and if they foresee any difficulty in completing the story on the planned date.
+Daily stand-up meeting: Generally, the daily stand-up meeting is to learn what each team member did the previous day and what they will do that day.
+Daily stand-up meetings are effective if developers are encouraged to give the status of the particular story, the sub-tasks they are handling, and if they foresee any difficulty completing the story on the planned date.
 Thus, the daily stand-up meeting focuses on the sub-task level planning and monitoring of the user stories.

 Simply put, the above four stages will help in the step-by-step project planning and will also help to monitor and deliver results consistently.